gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Unmesh

 Q1.
 What tasks did I work on / complete?
+ - Installed Node.js, React framework
+ - To learn react, played around with existing examples referred in official documentation

 Q2.
 What am I planning to work on next?
+ - Creating the login page
+ - Exploring AWS services required for hosting the web app

 Q3.
 What tasks are blocked waiting on another team member?
+ - N/A

 #### Pratik